jecki/DHParser/README.md

 Another way to speed up your parser is by adding "@ optimizations = all" at the beginning of your EBNF-grammar-file.
-DHParser then tries to compile (some) non recursive parts of your grammar to entirely to regular rexpressions which yields a 10-20% speedup.
+DHParser then tries to compile (some) non-recursive parts of your grammar to entirely to regular rexpressions which yields a 10-20% speedup.
 Beware that this option is still experimental!